Sustainable Transport : Getting Around in an Eco-Responsible Way

 - Cycling : Live an even more memorable experience by cycling along the Corridor du Littoral bike path.
 Montmorency Falls is approximately 12 km from the Old Port.

-Shuttle: Quatre Natures offers a shuttle service from Old Québec every day of the year.
+Shuttle: Quatre Natures offers a shuttle service from Old Québec every day from May to October and December to March.

 Public bus (RTC): Route 3 will take you near the Grand Marché of Quebec (stop # 2986 - Le Grand Marché).